The Victorian Association of Psychoanalytic Psychotherapists

 How long does therapy take?

-Some of our members offer short term time limited psychotherapy.
+Some of our members offer short-term, time-limited psychotherapy.

 Psychoanalytic Psychotherapy can help people with:

-• A history of failing relationships, or difficulties in forming new relationships
+• A history of failing relationships or difficulties in forming new relationships

 • Depression and anxiety